jmcnamara/XlsxWriter/dev/docs/source/working_with_conditional_formats.rst

 It is possible to apply the conditional format to different cell ranges in a worksheet using multiple calls to ``conditional_format()``.
-However, as a minor optimisation it is also possible in Excel to apply the same conditional format to different non-contiguous cell ranges.
+However, as a minor optimization it is also possible in Excel to apply the same conditional format to different non-contiguous cell ranges.

 This is replicated in ``conditional_format()`` using the ``multi_range``